guang-zh/dbpedia-GSoC2021/README.md

 - Continue mapping for the CSV files using Tarql

 Meetings on July 22nd 2021.
-Discussed Data set statistics, DBpedia mappings and ontology Tasks to do:
+Discussed Data set statistics, DBpedia mappings and ontology.
+Tasks to do:
 - Create Mappings for the [Kaggle COVID-19 World Vaccination Progress](https://www.kaggle.com/gpreda/covid-world-vaccination-progress)
 - Check existing mapping in healthcare, COVID, and create new mappings if not existed or linked